CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "facing" : [90,270], // The facing of the vehicle.
 Can be a single value or an array of possible values.
 Not needed if placement is specified.
   "number" : 1, // The number of vehicles to spawn.
   "fuel" : -1, // The fuel of the new vehicles.
 Defined in percentage.
 0 is empty, 100 is full tank, -1 is random from 7% to 35% (default).
-  "status" : 1  // The status of the new vehicles. -1 = light damage (default), 0 = undamaged, 1 = disabled, destroyed tires OR engine.
+  "status" : 1  // The status of the new vehicles. -1 = light damage (default), 0 = undamaged, 1 = disabled: destroyed seats, controls, tanks, tires, OR engine.
 } } ]
 ```